KamalikaDUTT/IMDb-Movie-Data-Visualisation/README.md

-# IMDb-Movie-Data-Visualisation
+# Credit-EDA-Case-Study
-An assignment based on concepts learnt in Python for Data Science
+A case study based on concepts learnt in Data Visualition.